Controlled and Uncontrolled Components in React

 Uncontrolled Component React

-Uncontrolled components are sometimes required to use in some application, where we don’t need to add and hold the current values in the state.
-Simply, this type of forms are not in control of React because here we don’t use any useState hook or Event handler to hold the value.
+Uncontrolled components are sometimes required to be used in some applications, where we don’t need to add and hold the current values in the state.
+Simply, this type of form is not in control of React because here we don’t use any useState hook or Event handler to hold the value.
 Instead of that, we use ref element to get values directly from DOM.

-It is slightly easy to implement than controlled component, also it requires less code than controlled component.
-For example, if we create a simple form as we do in HTML, so that will be an uncontrolled form, that code would be easy. right?
+It is slightly easier to implement than a controlled component, also it requires less code than a controlled component.
+For example, if we create a simple form as we do in HTML, that will be an uncontrolled form, and that code would be easy. right?

 Again, you can convert that form into the controlled form, but you need some more code which might be boring to you but believe uncontrolled components and forms should be used for very specific situations.

-Let’s see an Example for uncontrolled component form:
+Let’s see an example of an uncontrolled component form:

 import React from 'react'